No free lunch theorem: Implications

 To illustrate one of the counter-intuitive implications of NFL, suppose we fix two supervised learning algorithms, C and D. We then sample a target function f to produce a set of input-output pairs, d.
-How should we choose whether to train C or D on d, in order to make predictions for what output would be associated with a point lying outside of d?
+The question is how should we choose whether to train C or D on d, in order to make predictions for what output would be associated with a point lying outside of d.

 It is common in almost all of science and statistics to answer this question – to choose between C and D – by running cross-validation on d with those two algorithms.
 In other words, to decide whether to generalize from d with either C or D, we see which of them has better out-of-sample performance when tested within d.

 Since C and D are fixed, this use of cross-validation to choose between them is itself an algorithm, i.e., a way of generalizing from an arbitrary dataset.
 Call this algorithm A. (Arguably, A is a simplified model of the scientific method itself.)

 We could also use anti-cross-validation to make our choice.
 In other words, we could choose between C and D based on which has worse out-of-sample performance within d.
 Again, since C and D are fixed, this use of anti-cross-validation is itself an algorithm.
 Call that algorithm B.

 NFL tells us (loosely speaking) that B must beat A on just as many target functions (and associated datasets d) as A beats B. In this very specific sense, the scientific method will lose to the "anti" scientific method just as readily as it wins.

 NFL only applies if the target function is chosen from a uniform distribution of all possible functions.
 If this is not the case, and certain target functions are more likely to be chosen than others, then A may perform better than B overall.
-The contribution of NFL is that it tells us choosing an appropriate algorithm requires making assumptions about the kinds of target functions the algorithm is being used for.
+The contribution of NFL is that it tells us that choosing an appropriate algorithm requires making assumptions about the kinds of target functions the algorithm is being used for.
 With no assumptions, no "meta-algorithm", such as the scientific method, performs better than random choice.

 While some scholars argue that NFL conveys important insight, others argue that NFL is of little relevance to machine learning research.
 If Occam's razor is correct, for example if sequences of lower Kolmogorov complexity are more probable than sequences of higher complexity, then (as is observed in real life) some algorithms, such as cross-validation, perform better on average on practical problems (when compared with random choice or with anti-cross-validation).